singh-man/books/crackingTheCoding/05_bitManipulation.md

 3. Think about this operation bit by bit.
 If you XOR a bit with its own negated value, you will always  get  1.
 Therefore, the  solution to a^(\~a) will be a sequence of 1s.

-4. \~0 is a sequence of 1s, so\~0  << 2 is 1s followed by two Os.
+4. \~0 is a sequence of 1s, so\~0  << 2 is 1s followed by two 0s.
 ANDing that with another value  will clear the  last two bits of the  value.

 If you didn't see these tricks immediately, think about them logically.

 ### Bit Facts and Tricks

 The following expressions are useful  in bit manipulation.
 Don't just  memorize them, though; think deeply about why each of these is true.
-We use "1s" and "Os" to indicate a sequence of 1s or Os, respectively.
+We use "1s" and "0s" to indicate a sequence of 1s or 0s, respectively.

 ```
 X  ^ 0s  =  X     X  &  0s    X  |  0s  =  X